chaitalisonar15/OIBSIP/README.md

 # OIBSIP
-I have developed the landing page using HTML &amp; CSS.
+I have developed the Landing page, Portfolio and Temperature converter website using Html,CSS and Javascript.